aimeshabani/SkillTrust/README.md

 ## 🌍 Overview

 **SkillTrust** is a community-driven platform designed to identify, recognize, and promote the most skilled and trusted service providers within each local zone.
-It enables communities to vote for professionals based on skill, trustworthiness, and service quality, building stronger local economies through transparency and recognition.
+It enables users to vote for professionals based on skill, trustworthiness, and service quality, building stronger local economies through transparency and recognition.

 ---